 Second, make sure your roosts are comfortable for your birds.
 Although we tend to picture birds roosting on branches in the trees, most chickens actually prefer flat roosts to round branches.
 They are ground birds.
 Flat roosts (like a 2 x 4, wide side up) allow them to roost comfortably, and in cold weather their toes stay covered and warm as they sleep.
-Last, make sure your roosts aren't made of metal.
-Sometimes people have the idea to use a metal pole as a roost, thinking it will be sturdy and easy to clean.
-However, they are hard for a chickens to grip, and can cause frostbite in cold weather.

-But most other breeds, even if they are young and haven't figured it out on their own yet, will eventually "get it" and use their roosts for sleeping.
+If your coop is arranged correctly and your birds still aren't using the roosts, they may just be young and not have it figured out yet.
+If that's the case, mostwill eventually "get it" and use their roosts for sleeping.
 To help them get the idea earlier, you can try lifting them up to the roosts every night for a few days until they go up on their own.